gui-vista/guivista-core/readme.md

 # GUI Vista Core (guivista-core)

 A Kotlin Native library that provides core functionality, which is based on the [GLib](https://developer.gnome.org/glib/) library.
-This library depends on Kotlin Native which is currently in beta, and doesn't provide any backwards compatibility guarantees!
-Currently, GUI Vista Core isn't available in Maven Central or JCenter, but is available in a remote GitLab Maven repository.
+This library depends on Kotlin Native (requires Kotlin 1.4.0) which is currently in beta, and doesn't provide any backwards compatibility guarantees!
+Currently, GUI Vista Core isn't available in Maven Central or JCenter, but is available in a remote Bintray Maven repository.

 ## Setup Gradle Build File

-In order to use the library with Gradle (version 5.4 or higher) do the following:
+In order to use the library with Gradle (version 6.0 or higher) do the following:

 1. Open/create a Kotlin Native project which targets **linuxX64** or **linuxArm32Hfp**
 2. Open the project's **build.gradle.kts** file